codebykat/wp-post-by-email/readme.txt

 1. Configure mailbox information under plugin settings.

 == Changelog ==

+= 0.9.5 =
+* Using Horde IMAP library instead of old SquirrelMail class (still assumes POP3 server).
+This fixes a bug where post content was blank, and also lays some groundwork for later SSL/IMAP support.

 = 0.9 =
 * Initial version (straight port from core)